-Jackie Menzies, Arts of Asia, 'New Dimensions', by Jackie Menzies, pg.
-54-63., Arts of Asia Nov 2003-Dec 2003, Nov 2003-Dec 2003, 55 (colour illus.). no.2
+Jackie Menzies, Arts of Asia, 'New Dimensions', pg.
+54-63, Hong Kong, Nov 2003-Dec 2003, 55 (colour illus.). no.2

-'The Realm of the Hindu Gods', The Asian Collections Art Gallery of New South Wales 2003, 2003, 18-19 (colour illus.).
+Jackie Menzies (Editor), The Asian Collections Art Gallery of New South Wales, 'The Realm of the Hindu Gods', Sydney, 2003, 18-19 (colour illus.).
 The colour illus. on page 19 is a detail of this work.

 Public Programmes Department, Art Gallery of New South Wales, Adventures in Asia.
-An education kit for the Asian gallery 2003, 2003, 2 (colour illus.). card no.2
+An education kit for the Asian gallery, Sydney, 2003, 2 (colour illus.). card no.2

-Haema Sivanesan, Art in Education 1999-2000, 'The body in Hindu art: a sandstone sculpture of Vishnu with attendants at the Art Gallery of New South Wales' by Haema Sivanesan, pg.
-36-37., Art in Education 1999-2000 2000, 2000, 36, 37 (illus.).
+Haema Sivanesan, Art in Education 1999-2000, 'The body in Hindu art: a sandstone sculpture of Vishnu with attendants at the Art Gallery of New South Wales', pg.
+36-37, 2000, 36, 37 (illus.).